TahsinMir/distributedSystemsProjects/p2/README _p3.md

 sync with the coordinator.

 ## Reflection and Self Assessment
-TODO::As mentioned in the testing scenarios above, when there are multiple servers running, they elecet a coordinator by executing an election using the bully algorthim.
+As mentioned in the testing scenarios above, when there are multiple servers running, they elecet a coordinator by executing an election using the bully algorthim.
 The election communication was implemented using multicasing.
-The backup servers repeatedly sync with the coordinator.The functionalities of the previous version still remains.
-When clients requests some operation to be done, if the required information in the active memory(hashtable), it immediately return the information from there, otherwise it looks through storage(sqlite) to retrieve the data.
-So even if a server is shutdown, it can always get the data from the database.
-Therefore server crash won't be a big deal for this case.
-The password was encrypted using the SHA256 hash.
-SSL was implemented.
+The backup servers repeatedly sync with the coordinator.
+Data was stored in a database so server crash won't be a bigdeal. server can sync their database using lamport time.
+Client will have a list of available server.
+Client will iterover the server untill he gets back reply.
+Doesn't matter whichever server client will connect, only the coordinator will provide client the services.
+So in the backend all server will invoke the coordinator method.
+So client doesn't need the coordinator information.
+As soon as coordinator provide a service, he will broadcast the service to all by attaching the lamport time.
+Everybody will update their database based the lamport time activity.
+So server will make a checkpoint with the changes of lamport time.
+If a new server joins it will take the lamport timestamp history from coordinator and update itself.
+All the RMI method was done using SSL.

 Both Golam and Tahsin contributed for this project.
 Following is their specific contributions:
-Golam: TODO:: Implemnted RMI with SSL certificate, implement SHA256 for password, client method on client side, Command line argument parser, result object(user).
+Golam: synced database with lamport timestamps
-Tahsin: Implemented the election algorithm(bully), synced database with lamport timestamps.
+Tahsin: Implemented the election algorithm(bully)